inverno-io/inverno-examples/inverno-example-discovery-http/README.md

 ...
 ```

-The DNS `DiscoveryService` bean was invoke to resolve `test-service:8081` to an inet socket address, `127.0.0.1:8081` in our case.
-A DNS server may return multiple IP addresses when the host name is mapped to multiple addresses, the resulting resolved service then distributes request among them using `RANDOM` (default) or `ROUND_ROBIN` load balancing strategies.
+The DNS `DiscoveryService` bean was invoked to resolve `test-service:8081` to an inet socket address, `127.0.0.1:8081` in our case.
+A DNS server may return multiple IP addresses when the host name is mapped to multiple addresses, the resulting resolved service then distributes requests among them using `RANDOM` (default) or `ROUND_ROBIN` load balancing strategies.

 > Note that port can't be resolved with a DNS lookup and must still be known to the client.